By – Dr JV Hebbar

 1. Shatapushpa hot infusion in bloating, acid belching, heaviness of abdomen etc:

-10 gram of seeds of Shatapushpa are taken and added to 1 cup of hot water.
+10 grams of seeds of Shatapushpa are taken and added to 1 cup of hot water.
 After half an hour this is filtered and served.
 This relieves gaseous distension of abdomen, acid belching, pain abdomen, tastelessness, heaviness of the abdomen etc.

 For worm infestation